 SEO can seem complex, but its principles are logical.
 Start small, but start right:

-1. Run an Audit: Make sure your site loads quickly and is easy to use on mobile devices.
+1. Run a Technical Audit: Make sure your site loads quickly (target LCP under 2.5s), passes Core Web Vitals, and is easy to use on mobile.

-2. Pick One Important Page: Analyze the top 10 competitors for your main target keyword.
+2. Pick One Important Page: Analyze the top 10 competitors for your main target keyword – and check whether that keyword triggers an AI Overview.

-3. Make It Better: Rewrite and expand your page based on the principles of E-E-A-T. Turn it into the most helpful and comprehensive resource available on that topic.
+3. Make It Better: Rewrite and expand your page based on the principles of E-E-A-T and information gain.
+Add original data, real experience, or unique analysis that competitors and AI chatbots can't replicate.

-The world of SEO is always changing, but its foundation—creating value for the user—remains constant.
-Follow that principle, and the search engines will reward you.
+The world of SEO is always changing, but its foundation – creating genuine, irreplaceable value for the user – remains constant.
+Follow that principle, and both search engines and the AI systems built on top of them will reward you.